frkatona/Photothermal-Exotherm-Conversion-Boundary-Model/README.md

     - check with dx and dx/2 to see if peak temp over time is different

 Features
+ - QoL
    - [x] print time taken for simulations along with the number of grid points and time steps
+   - [x] CLI status bar
+ - [ ] find dt and dx threshold that extinguishes quantization artifacts
+ - implement relevant realism
    - [x] check Adri videos to find realistic parameters (email Jupjeet)
      - [ ] follow up with Adri and Asma
- - [ ] find dt and dx threshold that extinguishes quantization artifacts
- - implement relevant realism
    - [ ] multiple pulses, moving pulses, and scan lines
  - [ ] parameterize physical variables
   - [ ] for resolved pulse heat localization